American hockey coach Wroblewski sidelined by COVID-19 - ExBulletin

 American hockey coach Wroblewski sidelined by COVID-19

-BUFFALO, NY (AP) The United States national hockey team, with 18 returning Olympians, took to the ice for the first time on Sunday to prepare for the world championships without new coach John Wroblewski, who tested positive for COVID-19.

-Wroblewski tested positive on Saturday, US hockey spokeswoman Melissa Katz said and will coach remotely while spending a 10-day period in self-isolation.
-Should he be acquitted, Wroblewski would travel separately to join the team in Denmark, where the US opens the 10-nation tournament against Japan on August 25.

-The COVID news is unfortunate, but I’m looking at it on the bright side.
+The COVID news is unfortunate, but I’ll look at it on the bright side.
 I got a good sense of the overall picture this week, and now I get to remove and process myself while still making team decisions, Wroblewski wrote in a text to The Associated Press.

 Before testing positive, Wroblewski had the chance to meet the players last week during a series of training sessions involving Under-18, college and national team members.